itsabbhishek/AdventureWorks-Sales/README.md

 This project was made possible through the guidance and support of F1 MACRO TECHNOLOGIES during the internship period.
 Special thanks to the mentors for their valuable insights and expertise.

 ## Dashboard Images
-Please insert links to your dashboard images here:
 - ![Slide 1: Sales Overview](Images/Img_1.jpg)
 - ![Slide 2: Sales Trends](Images/Img_2.jpg)